sf-wdi-25/notes/week-01-controlling-the-dom/day-02-bootstrap-and-js/dusk-bootstrap/README.md

-#Bootstrap & Bower
+#Bootstrap

 ###Learning Objectives

 * Understand and implement a grid system
 * Design html pages with the aid of bootstrap & mockups
-* Use Bower to require Bootstrap in your project
+* Use a CDN to require Bootstrap in your project

 ##Intro to Bootstrap